Rhode Island Disability Benefits: 3 Ways to Get Payments

 STEP THREE: Submit this form.
 It is 100% your responsibility to do so.

-You cannot receive state disability as well as unemployment benefits or workers’ compensation at the same time.
-However, you can work part-time or take paid maternity leave and still get TDI benefits.
+Important: You cannot receive state disability as well as unemployment benefits or workers’ compensation at the same time.
+However, you can work part-time or take paid maternity leave and still get TDI payments.

 Long-Term Help Is Available to You in Rhode Island

-If your injury or illness lasts more than 12 months, two other programs may pay you benefits.
-Did you know the Social Security Administration pays disability benefits to more than nine million disabled workers and their families each year?
+If your non-work-related illness or injury lasts more than 12 months, two other disability programs may pay you benefits.
+Did you know the Social Security Administration pays disability benefits to more than eight million disabled workers and their families each year?
 Here are some quick Social Security disability facts:

-1. SSDI is coverage you already earned.
-If you paid enough Social Security taxes through your lifetime earnings, the SSDI program replaces some of your income if you’re disabled and cannot work.
+1. Social Security Disability Insurance (SSDI) is coverage you already earned.
+If you paid enough Social Security taxes through your work history, the SSDI program replaces some of your income if you’re disabled and cannot work.

 2. The Social Security Act has a strict definition of disability.
-This benefit is only available if you can’t work due to a serious medical condition lasting at least one year or expected to result in death.
+This benefit is only available if you can’t work due to a serious or terminal medical condition lasting at least one year.

 3. Disability can happen to anyone at any age.
 One in four 20-year-olds will become disabled before retirement age.
-To qualify for SSDI, you must be at least 18 years old, but younger than 65.
+To qualify for SSDI, you must be at least 18 years old, but younger than 67.
 If you’re too young and haven’t earned 40 work credits, you might not qualify.
-Also, if you’re already at or past your full retirement age, SSDI converts into regular Social Security payments.
+Also, if you’re 67 or older, SSDI converts into regular Social Security.

 5. Social Security works to prevent and prosecute fraud.
-The result is a fraud incidence rate that is a fraction of one percent.
+The fraud incidence rate is a fraction of 1%.

 6. SSDI helps families.
-In addition to benefits for individuals, the program also makes payments to certain people with disabilities who are dependents of insured individuals.
+In addition to benefits for individuals, the program also makes payments to dependents who qualify.

 How to Get Social Security Disability Insurance (SSDI) Benefits in Rhode Island